Hypothesis Testing 101

 A combination of self-study and group study will improve final exam grades by at least 10%

 This is a clear and specific statement.
-It will be categorised into a strong hypothesis.
+It will be categorized into a strong hypothesis.

 Statement 6 →